Chevrolet Camaro (fourth generation): Z/28

 The high performance Z/28 model came with rectangular dual exhaust tips to distinguish it from the base models.
-The Z/28 featured the 5.7 L OHV LT1 V8 engine having a power output of 275 hp and 325 lbft of torque that had been introduced on the Corvette one year earlier.
-The V8 engine came standard with a 4-speed (4L60) automatic transmission, although the Borg-Warner T56 6-speed manual transmission was a no cost option.
+The Z/28 featured the 5.7 L OHV LT1 V8 engine rated at 275 hp and 325 lbft of torque that had been introduced on the Corvette one year earlier.
+The V8 engine came standard with a four-speed (4L60) automatic transmission with the Borg-Warner T56 6-speed manual transmission was a no cost option.
 In 1993, the Camaro Z/28 was selected as the official pace car for the Indianapolis 500.
 A special "pace car edition" trim was introduced in the same year and featured 'Indy 500' lettering on black and white body color scheme with multicolored pinstriping and white painted wheels.
-645 units were made.
+A total of 645 pace car editions were made.